What is a Network as a Service (NaaS)?

 Challenges with NaaS

-Although NaaS offers clear benefits, shifting a company’s network infrastructure to the cloud presents challenges that businesses must consider in advance.
+Although moving to a NaaS offering may have clear benefits, shifting a company’s network infrastructure to the cloud presents challenges that businesses must consider in advance.

 Legacy Infrastructure Compatibility